-This video shows connections between endocrine-disrupting compounds present in our diet and maintenance of neuroendocrine homeostasis.
+This video shows connections between endocrine-disrupting compounds present in our diet and the maintenance of neuroendocrine homeostasis.

-Jan Czerniecki discusses how the development of new technologies and new food packaging and storing materials made of plastic affects hormonal homeostasis.
-Some examples of disrupting effects of plasticizers on our body, including the neuroendocrine system, are also given.
+Jan Czerniecki explores how the development of new technologies, new food packaging and storing materials made of plastic affects hormonal homeostasis.
+Some examples of the disrupting effects of plasticizers on our body (including the neuroendocrine system) are also given.

 - Did you know about endocrine-disrupting compounds ?